violagoodacre/chip690-project/ReadMe.md

 1. Go to the smarthealthit launch form ([https://launch.smarthealthit.org/](https://launch.smarthealthit.org/)),
 2. Enter the path to the launch.html file ([https://violagoodacre.github.io/chip690-project/launch.html](https://violagoodacre.github.io/chip690-project/launch.html)),
 3. Click "Launch".

+## Known bugs:
+The autocomplete on the patients selection box is not working.
+I think this is because there are too many items in the list.

+## Improvement ideas:
+1. Move the infomation area above the chart to be to the side of the chart (left or right).
+2. Get and display the Condition information when the patient is selected, not when the test type is selected.
+3. Add to the information area Patient information.